hmoraldo/ProceduralLocomotion/README.md

 ![example](img/animation1.gif)

-This system allows generatation of continuous walking animations that have a speed (or step distance) parameter.
+This system allows generation of continuous walking animations that have a speed (or step distance) parameter.
 The same procedural animation can be run at different speeds: walking, running, and any other speed in between.

 ![example 2](img/animation2.gif)